 Lung cancer is the leading cause of cancer death in the United States, accounting for more than 150,000 deaths each year.

 Lung cancer occurs when abnormal cells in the lung grow out of control.
 These abnormal cells can form a tumor that grows and invades nearby tissue.
 Lung cancer can also spread to other parts of the body through the bloodstream.

-There are two main types of lung cancer: small cell lung cancer and non-small cell lung cancer.
+There are two main types of lung cancer: small-cell lung cancer and non-small-cell lung cancer.
 Small cell lung cancer is more aggressive and spreads more quickly than non-small cell lung cancer.

 Risk Factors for Lung Cancer

-There are many risk factors for lung cancer, including smoking, exposure to secondhand smoke, exposure to radon gas, abestos, and other pollutants.
+There are many risk factors for lung cancer, including smoking, exposure to secondhand smoke, and exposure to radon gas, asbestos, and other pollutants.
 Other risk factors include previous lung diseases, such as tuberculosis; family history of lung cancer; and exposure to certain chemicals, such as arsenic or chromium.
 People who have a higher risk of developing lung cancer should talk to their doctor about ways to reduce their risk.

 Signs and Symptoms

 Lung cancer symptoms include coughing, shortness of breath, chest pain, and weight loss.
 However, these symptoms may not appear until the disease is advanced.

 When it comes to lung cancer, there are several signs and symptoms that may be an indication that something is wrong.
 Of course, it’s important to keep in mind that these symptoms can also be caused by other less serious health conditions.
 However, if you experience any of the following symptoms on a regular basis, it’s important to see your doctor for a check-up: